 The status that a parser sets must be either succeeded.
 Status reason is used alongside status to tell you quickly the reason for the state of a transaction, and it will also be used in Hover's dashboard and exports to categorize transactions.
 It must be unique among all the parsers for a single action.

 You should generally not need to set a `pending` status, since this is the default.
 Only use this if you want to parse something out of a USSD message and then wait for another response. `Failed` should be used to watch for failure messages such as too low a balance to complete a transaction or an invalid recipient.
-You might then set status reason to "low-balance" and "invalid-recipient" repectively. `Succeeded` should be used to process confirmation messages.
+You might then set status reason to "low-balance" and "invalid-recipient" respectively. `Succeeded` should be used to process confirmation messages.
 In this case the status reason might just be "confirmed".
-Since status reason must be unique across parsers within an action, if you have multiple confirmation possibilities, for example: multiple languages such as english and swahili, then you could have "confirmed-en" and "confirmed-sw" to mark the different confirmation matches.
+Since status reason must be unique across parsers within an action, if you have multiple confirmation possibilities, for example: multiple languages such as English and Swahili, then you could have "confirmed-en" and "confirmed-sw" to mark the different confirmation matches.

 Writing the regex